 The bill amends the Public Health Code to establish the PA Licensure Compact, allowing Michigan to collaborate with other states in the licensure of Physician Assistants (PAs).
-This Compact aims to improve access to medical services by enabling the portability of PA licenses across participating states while ensuring patient safety.
-Key provisions include mutual recognition of licenses, a comprehensive licensing and discipline process, and requirements for PAs to obtain a Compact Privilege to practice in other states.
-The bill also emphasizes the roles of state licensing boards, the maintenance of high practice standards, and the authority of states to impose disciplinary actions as necessary.
+This Compact aims to improve access to medical services by enabling the portability of PA licenses across participating states while maintaining patient safety.
+Key provisions include mutual recognition of licenses, a comprehensive licensing and discipline process, and specific requirements for PAs to obtain a Compact Privilege, which permits them to practice in other states under the Compact's regulations.
+The bill also outlines the responsibilities of the newly formed PA Licensure Compact Commission, which will oversee the licensure and regulation of PAs, including the authority to impose adverse actions against licenses and maintain financial records.

 Statutes affected: Substitute (H-1): 333.18001